BachaIsDev/whitelist-ip-access/README.md

 Notifications:
 System popup-notifications

-Telegram-notifications (опционально)
+Telegram-notifications (optional)

 # 🔧 Setting
 1. Base setting

 Edit env variables in config.json

 powershell

-checkInterval = 30                    # Check interval
+checkInterval = 30                    - Check interval

-tg_token = "YOUR_BOT_TOKEN"           # Telegram bot token (You can create your own bot or use existing which already defined in the script) tg_chat_id = "YOUR_CHAT_ID"           # Telegram chat id notifications_only                    # No blocking mode, only notifications
+tg_token = "YOUR_BOT_TOKEN"           - Telegram bot token (You can create your own bot or use existing which already defined in the script)

+tg_chat_id = "YOUR_CHAT_ID"           - Telegram chat id

+notifications_only                    - No blocking mode, only notifications

 2. Telegram setting